-Atypical hyperplasia is found during a breast biopsy.
-It is NOT cancer, but increases the risk of developing breast cancer in the future.
-Women who have had a biopsy showing atypical hyperplasia have about a four times higher risk of developing breast cancer in the future.
+Atypical hyperplasia can be found during a breast biopsy.
+It is NOT cancer but increases the risk of developing breast cancer in the future.
+Women who have had a biopsy that shows atypical hyperplasia have about a four times higher risk of developing breast cancer in the future.
+Often, atypical hyperplasia does not have any symptoms, but changes in the breast may be seen on a mammogram.

-Women with atypical hyperplasia may be able to take a medication (tamoxifen or raloxifine) to decrease the chance of developing breast cancer.
+Women with atypical hyperplasia may be able to take a medication (tamoxifen or raloxifene) to lessen the chance of developing breast cancer.
 This is called chemoprevention.
 You should discuss these options with your healthcare providers.

 Learn more about prevention with medications (called chemoprevention) on OncoLink.